Ancient Tree Photo Competition

 The Partnership

-This photo competition is made possible thanks to the Woodland Trusts Emergency Tree Fund, supporting the West of England through the Forest of Avon Trust.
+This photography competition has been made possible thanks to the Woodland Trusts Emergency Tree Fund, supporting the West of England through the Forest of Avon Trust.